Elesh-Norn/Blog/content/MineSweeper_Sunday.md

 Title: Minesweeper Sunday
 Date: 2019-08-19
 Category: Project
-Tags: Python, Minesweeper, Game, arcade
+Tags: Python, Minesweeper, Game, arcade, tutorial

 Recently, I had the opportunity to train and discover various algorithms to improve my python skills but also programming skills in general.
 After some weeks of training, on a lazy Sunday, I was wondering how easy it would be to code a simple minesweeper game.